Open Solidworks & Hello World

 swApp->put_Visible(VARIANT_TRUE);

-// COM Style String for message to user
+// COM-style string for message to user

-CComBSTR _messageToUser(L"Hello World!!!
-I am from Solidworks C++ API.");
+CComBSTR messageToUser(L"Hello World!!!
+I am from SolidWorks C++ API.");

 // long type variable to store the result value by user

-long _lMessageResult;
+long messageResult;

-// Send a message to user and store the return value in _lMessageResult by referencing it
+// Send a message to user and store the return value

 }